tireddy2/pqc_uta/draft-reddy-uta-pqc-app.md

 To decide whether and when to support a Post-Quantum Certificate (PQC) or a PQ/T hybrid scheme for encrypted DNS server authentication, it is important to consider factors such as the frequency and duration of system upgrades, as well as the anticipated availability of CRQCs.

+# Application Protocols

-# Encrypted DNS
+## Encrypted DNS

 The privacy risks for end users exchanging DNS messages in clear text are discussed in {{!RFC7518}}.
 Transport Layer Security (TLS) is employed to ensure privacy for DNS.
 DNS encryption provided by TLS (e.g., DNS-over-HTTPS, DNS-over-TLS, DNS-over-QUIC) eliminates opportunities for eavesdropping and on-path tampering while in transit through the network.

+Encrypted DNS messages transmitted using Transport Layer Security (TLS) may be vulnerable to decryption if an attacker gains access to the traditional asymmetric keys used in the TLS key exchange.
+If an attacker possesses copies of an entire set of encrypted DNS messages, including the TLS setup, it could use CRQC to potentially decrypt the message content by determining the private key.

 Encrypted DNS protocols will have to support the Quantum-Ready usage profile discussed in {#confident}.

-# DNS over Oblivious HTTP
+## DNS over Oblivious HTTP

 Oblivious HTTP {{?I-D.ietf-ohai-ohttp}} allows clients to encrypt messages exchanged with an Oblivious Target Resource (target).
 The messages are encapsulated in encrypted messages to an Oblivious Gateway Resource (gateway), which offers Oblivious HTTP access to the target.
 The gateway is accessed via an Oblivious Relay Resource (relay), which proxies the encapsulated messages to hide the identity of the client.
 Overall, this architecture is designed in such a way that the relay cannot inspect the contents of messages, and the gateway and target cannot learn the client's identity from a single transaction.